 [72:24] Until they see what they are promised, then they will know who is weaker helper and is fewer in number (`adadan).

-[72:28] That He knows that they have delivered the messages of their Lord, and He has encompassed what is with them and has taken account of all things into a number (`adadan).
+[72:28] And that He knows that indeed, they have conveyed messages of their Lord, and He has encompassed of what has been with them and He has counted number of all things (`adadan).

-Note: God knows that who have delivered His messages and has counted the number of all things.
+Note: God knows that who have delivered His messages and has counted number of all things.

 - Nominal (adjective)